notatestuser/chainline-contracts-kt/README.md

 Compiled contract avm files may be found in the root directory of the project.

-> Note: You might have to put `org.neo.smartcontract.framework.jar` somewhere where dotnet can find it (try your PATH or `/usr/local/share/dotnet`).
+> Note: You might have to put `org.neo.smartcontract.framework.jar` somewhere dotnet can find it (try your PATH or `/usr/local/share/dotnet`).
 You can build the jar by running `mvn install` in `vendor/neo-devpack-java`.
-It will be created in `target/`.
+It will be created in `target`.

 ## Running the tests